 County and city sales taxes collected by the state are administered in the same manner as state sales tax.
 If the sale is subject to state sales tax, it is also subject to state-collected local sales tax.

-Exceptions to this guideline as well as local sales tax rates are listed in the DR 1002, Colorado Sales/Use Tax Rates.
+Exceptions to this guideline as well as local sales tax rates are listed in the Colorado Sales/Use Tax Rates Publication (DR 1002).
 For more information on guidelines for local sales tax, refer to Part 8 of the Colorado Sales Tax Guide.

 Self-Collecting Home-Rule Cities